awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
  Now we will create an SSM OpsItem.
- SSM OpsItem is a feature provided by Amazon's Systems Manager (SSM) service.
+ SSM OpsItem is a feature provided by the Systems Manager service.
  It is a type of operational data item that allows you to manage and track various operational issues, events, or tasks within your AWS environment.